visioneight/visioneight.github.io/vision8-project/2025-06-15-DevLog1-StartScreenInteraction.md

 ---
 This weekend, I built the first working interaction in Vision8: a start screen and a basic vision test flow.

-👁️ The test is simple — you press "Start Test" and see an arrow on the screen.
+The test is simple — you press "Start Test" and see an arrow on the screen.
-The app asks: *Did you see it?*
-That's it.
-No swiping, no tiny buttons, no tricky gestures.

 ### What I built today